Teach2Breach/moonwalk/README.md

 # moonwalk: DLL Base Address Finder

-This is the opsec branch which removes all API calls and print statements for better operational security.
+This is the opsec branch which has no dependencies and removes all API calls and print statements for better operational security.

 This Rust library and CLI tool demonstrates an alternative method to find the base address of loaded DLLs without using a Process Environment Block (PEB) walk or any Windows API calls.
 This technique is particularly useful in scenarios where API calls might be detected or blocked.